milovdpas/opa_harries_herinneringen/project-plan.md

 **Phase 1: Minimum Viable Product (MVP)**

-- Display Opa Harry’s face as a mosaic of cards.
+- Display Opa Harrie’s face as a mosaic of cards.
 - Zoom functionality to reveal individual photos.
 - Empty cards for future memories, visually showing that the mosaic can grow.
 - Mobile-friendly design implemented from the start.